rovelstars/discord-list/README.md

 ### Self-hosting Agreement

-- You may not use our logo, or any of our images, @sayantan300 made them, so it's our copyright and we may report you if you used it.
+- You may not use our logo, or any of our images, `@sayantan300` made them, so it's our copyright and we may report you if you used it.
+- We have partnered and used many other's projects in RDL, with taking their permissions first.
+Therefore, you're not allowed to use their projects without asking them.
 - You may not host a public version of RDL.
 - You may not ask for help.
 - You may not charge for the usage of your instance of RDL.